-Its sombre tone, and the Sabs' dark showbiz trappings, also forged the band's supposed reputation as 'Satanists' - an absurd image, but one that received a boost when vocalist Ozzy Osbourne bit the head off a bat (and then had to be treated for rabies).
+The sombre tone of their music, and the Sabs’ dark showbiz trappings, forged the band’s supposed reputation as ‘Satanists’ – an absurd image, but one that received a boost when vocalist Ozzy Osbourne bit the head off a bat (and then had to be treated for rabies).

 “When we came out of The Exorcist we had to all stay in one room together – that’s how black magic we were”.